digital-codes/critical-sensor/website/readme.md

 Live data [json url](https://critical-sensors.de/srv.php)

 You may filter via parameter *sens=#id*.
-You may also just get the latest record via parameter *last=1* In addition, you may specify the number period by *days=#number_of_days*.
-The default period will probably be set to something around 14 days, to limit of processing requirements for the interactive charts.
+You may specify the period by *days=#number_of_days*.
+The default period is 14 days, to limit of processing requirements for the interactive charts.
+Setting days to zero gives you just the latest item.

 Sensor ids: